 Maricopa County Reads is the award-winning summer reading program provided by the Maricopa County Library District to all public libraries within Maricopa County.
 The primary goal of the program is to interrupt the summer slide, the common term given to the learning loss experienced by children while transitioning between school years.
 The secondary aim of the program is to promote early literacy among pre-readers and their families during the summer months.

 Several approaches are employed to accomplish these goals:

 Advance Early Literacy Skills

 Emphasize the Fun of Reading

 Connect Readers with Community Experiences

-The Great Reading Adventure summer reading program software was developed by the Maricopa County Library District with support by the Arizona State Library, Archives and Public Records, a division of the Secretary of State, and federal funds from the Institute of Museum and Library Services.
+The Great Reading Adventure summer reading program software was developed by the Maricopa County Library District with support from the Arizona State Library, Archives and Public Records, a division of the Secretary of State, and federal funds from the Institute of Museum and Library Services.

-The Great Reading Adventure software is an open source project that is available for free to any interested library.
+The Great Reading Adventure software is an open source project that is available free to any interested library.
 Maricopa County Library District continues to act as a steward for this project by improving the software, accepting code updates from contributors, and responding to questions via the Great Reading Adventure forum.